sharathbj/myBio/README.md

 4. [Twitter](https://twitter.com/sharathbjgowda): I get good tech info by following people like Elon Musk and other finest tech people around world.

-_If you are looking for passionate developer who want to build the scalable Application, then you are at a right place, i guarantee you :)_

 **You can quickly reach me over:**